AdobeDocs/commerce-knowledge-base.de-DE/help/troubleshooting/miscellaneous/troubleshooting-mbi-account-lockout.md

 ---

-# Fehlerbehebung für die Sperrung des Adobe Commerce Intelligence-Kontos
+# Fehlerbehebung für die Sperrung von Adobe Commerce Intelligence-Konten

 <!--
 BOB: Is this in TOC?